Anthony Dam: Hydroelectric power station

-Part of the PiemanAnthony Power Development scheme that comprises four hydroelectric power stations, the Tribute Power Station is the first station in the scheme, being the highest upstream, yet the last major hydro-electric power development in Tasmania.
-The power station is located underground, below the 40 m-high rock-filled concrete faced Anthony Dam and the adjacent 17 m-high Anthony Levee, both across the Anthony River which forms Lake Plimsoll.
-Water from the lake is fed to the power station via a 7 km headrace tunnel.
+The Tribute Power Station is the first station in the scheme, being the highest upstream, yet the most-recent major hydro-electric power development completed in Tasmania.
+Located underground within the main dam wall, the power station receives water from the lake via a 7 km headrace tunnel.

-The power station was commissioned in 1994 by the Hydro Electric Corporation (TAS) and the station has one Fuji Francis turbine, with a generating capacity of 84 MW of electricity.
+The power station was commissioned in 1994 by the Hydro Electric Corporation (TAS), in the aftermath of the Franklin Dam controversy, and the station has one Fuji Francis-type turbine, with a generating capacity of 84 MW of electricity.
 The station output, estimated to be 265 GWh annually, is fed to TasNetworks' transmission grid via a 13.8 kV/220 kV Fuji surface generator transformer to the outdoor switchyard.

-Although the Tribute Power Station might have been the last major construction project of the Hydro Electric Commission of Tasmania, the 1,000 GWH Project has resulted in upgrades to component parts of existing superstructure operated by Hydro Tasmania.
+Announced in 2008, the 1,000 GWH Project resulted in upgrades to component parts of existing superstructure operated by Hydro Tasmania.